 The State Teacher Education Program (STEP) provides Federal student loan repayment grants of up to $4,000 per year to Arkansas residents who earned a teaching degree after 4/1/2004 and are teaching in a public school in a geographical and/or subject shortage area.
 Application deadline is June 1.

 Other Sources of Assistance

 Arkansas National Guard

 Act 82 of 2005 provides a tuition and waiver assistance program for soldiers and airmen of the Arkansas National Guard.
-Members of the Arkansas National Guard should contact the Student Accounts Office for information.
+Members of the Arkansas National Guard should contact the financial aid office for more information about NGTA.